pgrivas7/GettingAndCleaningData/CodeBook.md

 * A subject identifier `SubjectID`
 * An activity type `ActivityType`
-* 64 columns of averaged values grouped and avereaged by SubjectID and ActivityType
+* 64 columns of averaged values grouped by SubjectID and ActivityType

 `SubjectID`: is an integer from 1 to 30 representing the subjects in the study.
 We have no further information on what this value means.
 It is provided directly from the source data.

 `ActivityType`: self explanatory...
 * WALKING
 * WALKING_UPSTAIRS